-There are four areas of exposure that need to be covered by insurance; building coverage, contents coverage, income coverage, and liability coverage.
-When you open your doors to Vrbo guests you are opening yourself to major insurance exposure.
-What if a Vrbo guest threw a party and trashed your house?
-Thus, you had $50,000 worth of property damage.
-For this you need a business insurance policy, one that would cover Vrbo owners.
-Without adequate Vrbo property insurance, you’re vulnerable to the costs of property damage and liability.
-Whether a guest accidentally or intentionally damages your home, that bill could fall right into your lap if you don’t have coverage.
+When you open your doors to Vrbo guests, you are opening yourself to major insurance exposure.
+Opening your doors to strangers (or even people you know!) invites a fresh set of risks each time a new group of guests stays at your rental.
+You, the homeowner, aren’t there to make sure nothing goes wrong.
+So, for instance, what if a guest threw a party and trashed your house causing $50,000 worth of property damage?
+For situations like this, you need a business insurance policy that would cover Vrbo owners’ properties.
+Without comprehensive Vrbo property insurance, you’re vulnerable to the costs of property damage and liability suit.
+Whether a guest accidentally or intentionally damages your home, that entire bill could fall right into your lap if you don’t have coverage.
 And if a guest decides they want to sue you, you’ll likely need to pay for legal defense – even if their lawsuit is nonsense.
-You can avoid these concerns by maintaining short-term rental insurance before you list your property on Vrbo.
+You can avoid these concerns by securing commercial short-term rental insurance before you list your property on Vrbo.

 Vrbo Owners Need Commercial Insurance to Cover Their Rental